Hope Street house was drug den, police say

-Police arrested two Mountain View residents on Tuesday after a search of their home allegedly revealed the suspects were in possession of firearms, methamphetamine and a pried-open ATM machine.
+Police arrested two Mountain View residents last week after a search of their home allegedly revealed the suspects were in possession of firearms, methamphetamine and a pried-open ATM machine.

 Detectives served a search warrant at the home of the two suspects, identified as 39-year-old Samuel Rowles and 33-year-old Elideth Rodriguez, on the 700 block of Hope Street on Tuesday, April 4.
-Police served a warrant when an investigation led them to believe the couple was stockpiling guns in the home, according to police.
+Police said an investigation led them to believe the couple was stockpiling guns in the home, according to police.

 Officers found a pistol, magazine rounds and ammunition in multiple calibers in the home, as well as a pried-open ATM machine, methamphetamine and drug paraphernalia, police said.